MartinHelmut/mono/presentation/src/presentation.md

 _github.com/szarouski/lerna-wizard_

 ^ - This gives you guidance for working with a Lerna MonoRepo
-- And there is still option 4 ... (next slide)
+- And now, there is still option 4 ... (next slide)

 ---